ninoj0seph/top-match-gear/README.md

 - Home button that diverts back to game creator's portfolio.
 - An overlay that shows commercials and more information about the last vehicle matched.
 - Allows users to click on the matched vehicle brand logo that shows more information about the given manufacturer.
+- Image logo names matches the YouTube Channel name of each brand.

 ## Stacks Used
 -   Object Oriented Programming